 Look at the artillery.

 These cannons were imported for the Revolutionary War, but never used.
 They were part of a large shipment of artillery arranged in Paris with the Spanish in 1777 by diplomats including Benjamin Franklin.
 In July 1778, you see a large ship pull into the harbor.
 The Swiss captain was supposed to land further north by contract, but came here to avoid the British Navy.
 His ship remains for weeks, perhaps months, as the captain awaits payment.
 Finally, 22 cannons are purchased by Virginia and removed from the ship by rowboats to the wharf.
 North Carolina ordered most of the rest, some to resupply Fort Johnston in today’s Southport, which had been stripped by the British early in the war.
 But the state could not pay for all of them immediately.
 One day, you see the captain dumping several over the side into the harbor, including these before you.
 He then sails away.

 The cannons were recovered from the bottom after 1785.
-They were mounted here in 1861 as a Confederate defensive battery during the Civil War, only to be manually disabled by a Union gunship crew the next year.
+They were mounted here in 1861 as a Confederate defensive battery during the Civil War, only to be manually disabled by a United States gunship crew the next year.

 Look to the left corner of the bay, where a small bridge arcs over Pembroke Creek before it empties just past Queen Anne’s Park.

 Now hidden within a gated community is the home and grave of Samuel Johnston.
 He owned all of the land along the left edge of the bay, one of his three plantations.
 Born in Scotland in 1733, Johnston was brought to North Carolina as a toddler, when his father got a colonial post through his brother, the royal governor.
 A Yale dropout, Johnston studied law with local attorney Thomas Barker, Penelope’s husband, and passed the bar in 1756.